BiotiQuest® Gut Health & Probiotics Blog with Martha Carlin

 • A low exercise tolerance

 Keto flu symptoms generally resolve within a few days to weeks as your body adapts to the ketogenic state.
-As your body breaks down stored fat cells, it releases environmental toxins stored in these fat cells into the bloodstream.
+As your body breaks down stored fat cells, it releases environmental toxins stored11,12 in these fat cells into the bloodstream.
 This may potentially cause some of these flu-like symptoms.
 You begin to feel better as your body eliminates these toxins from your bloodstream.

 1. Risk of nutrient deficiency (nothing a little planning won’t take care of!)